 How to update all drivers using a tool

 If you're looking for the fastest and safest option, use a third-party driver updater.
 These tools check for a large number of drivers and update them for you.
-A good tool will search across all the major device manufacturers such as Dell, Microsoft, etc., and types such as video cards, printers, etc.
+A good tool will search across all the major device manufacturers such as Dell, Microsoft, etc., and types such as video cards, printer drivers, etc.

 We built a tried and tested Driver Updater for our award-winning CCleaner Professional tool that we think you'll love.
 We designed it so that:

 - It's easy to use (just a few clicks of a button)